CalciumFramework/CalciumFramework.github.io/Guides/002_GettingStarted/index.md

 }
 ```

-We bind the CreationCount property to text fields in UWP project, like so:
+We bind the CreationCount property to a text field in UWP project, like so:

 ```xml
 <TextBlock Text="{x:Bind ViewModel.CreationCount, Mode=OneWay}" />